Joseph-Irving/community/keps/sig-apps/0008-sidecarcontainer.md

 You could set all containers to be `sidecar: true`, this seems wrong, so maybe the api should do a validation check that at least one container is not a sidecar.

 Init containers would be able to have `sidecar: true` applied to them as it's an additional field to the container spec, this doesn't currently make sense as init containers are ran sequentially.
 We could get around this by having the api throw a validation error if you try to use this field on an init container or just ignore the field.

+Having it as a boolean could cause problems later down the line if more lifecycle related flags were added, perhaps it makes more sense to have something like `lifecycle: Sidecar` to make it more future proof.

 ## Graduation Criteria